RG9-1485

 We found out about the defects with the compatible pads by having them prove bad on site.
 Having repaired a couple of printers from an entirely non-working state we returned them to site and found they were misbehaving.
 A little bit of experiment showed the paper hit the front of the pad but got no further and closer examination showed why.
 The fault hadn't happened in the workshop, but then the printers were tested on a solid surface, it is very typical of feed problems that slight differences make faults evident.

-As it happens, the site these printers work on is a subcontractor for a major European energy supply company and the one that malfunctioned was given to one of their on-site engineers - which resulted in a bit of a spat between managements.
+As it happens, the site these printers work on is a "corporate" itself and in this case subcontractor for a major European energy supply company.
+The printer that malfunctioned was given to one of their on-site engineers - which resulted in a bit of a spat between managements.
 So we had to get things sorted pronto.
 One of the problems with compatible parts is that you can't save face by saying "manufacturers originals used throughout gov" or words to that effect.

 Counterfeiting